How Much Does a Car Weigh?

 What are the average weights of different car types in Australia?

-Although there are many factors which determine the weight of your car, as mentioned, some of the weights you might be able to expect from different types of vehicle in Australia are:
+Car weights in Australia are on the rise, with the average car now weighing in at 2.05 tonnes.
+Although there are many factors that determine the weight of your car, some of the weights you might be able to expect from different types of vehicle in Australia are:

 - Small cars: smaller models, such as compact, micro or light passenger vehicles, typically weigh between 1,000kg to 1,300kg, with some even weighing under a tonne.